-Below is a list of some of the waivers and exemptions commonly used at UHV as well as the link to any form(s) that need to be completed and returned to Student Billing at the university in order for you to receive the waiver or exemption.
+Below is a list of some of the waivers and exemptions commonly used at UHV as well as the link to any form(s) that need to be completed and returned to Student Billing at the university for you to receive the waiver or exemption.

 Blind and Deaf Students (Section 54.364 Texas Education Code)

-Blind or deaf students who are residents are entitled to exemption from tuition and certain fees if they present: (1) certification of blindness or deafness (2) proof of Texas residency (3) high school diploma or GED equivalency (4) letter of recommendation by high school principal, clergyman, public official or other responsible individual and (5)letter of student intent.
+Blind or deaf students who are residents are entitled to exemption from tuition and certain fees if they present: (1) certification of blindness or deafness (2) proof of Texas residency (3) high school diploma or GED equivalency (4) letter of recommendation by the high school principal, clergyman, public official or other responsible individual and (5)letter of student intent.

 Competitive Scholarship Waiver (Section 54.213 Texas Education Code)

 The nonresident portion of tuition is waived.
-The student is responsible for payment of resident tuition.
+The student is responsible for the payment of resident tuition.
 Waivers are granted to a limited number of students.
 To qualify for this waiver a student must be a nonresident or international student receiving competitive scholarships in an amount equal to or greater than $1,000.
-Recipients must have competed with other students, including Texas residents, for the award, which must be administered by a school recognized scholarship committee.
+Recipients must have competed with other students, including Texas residents, for the award, which must be administered by a school-recognized scholarship committee.

 Economic Development and Diversification (Section 54.222 Texas Education Code)

 The nonresident portion of tuition is waived.
-The student is responsible for payment of resident tuition.
+The student is responsible for the payment of resident tuition.
 Waivers are granted to a limited number of students.
 This waiver is available for nonresident and domiciled international students whose families transferred to Texas as a part of the State's Economic Development and Diversification Plan.

 Military Personnel and Dependents (Section 54.241 Texas Education Code)

-Officers or enlisted personnel of the Army, Army Reserve, Army National Guard, Air National Guard, Air Force, Air Force Reserve, Navy, Navy Reserve, Marine Corps, Marine Corps Reserve, Coast Guard or Coast Guard Reserves of the United States who are assigned to duty in Texas are entitled to register themselves, their spouses and their children at the University by paying Texas resident tuition and fees.
+Officers or enlisted personnel of the Army, Army Reserve, Army National Guard, Air National Guard, Air Force, Air Force Reserve, Navy, Navy Reserve, Marine Corps, Marine Corps Reserve, Coast Guard, or Coast Guard Reserves of the United States who are assigned to duty in Texas are entitled to register themselves, their spouses and their children at the University by paying Texas resident tuition and fees.
 This tuition waiver is without regard to the length of time they have been assigned to duty or resided in the state.

 Senior Citizens (Section 54.365 Texas Education Code)

 Senior citizens (persons 65 years and older) who wish to obtain academic credit may enroll for up six semester credit hours of courses offered by the University each term without payment of tuition if space is available and if admission requirements are met.
 Students are responsible for the payment of all mandatory fees.
-Credit hours taken in excess of six hours will be charged normal tuition and fees.
+Credit hours taken more than six hours will be charged normal tuition and fees.
 A senior citizen who wishes to audit a course offered by the University may do so without payment of tuition and fees, provided space is available and normal auditing requirements are met.

 Student Employees (Section 54.212 Texas Education Code)

-Teaching assistants and research assistants are entitled to register themselves, their spouses and their children by paying the tuition and other fees charged to Texas residents.
+Teaching assistants and research assistants are entitled to register themselves, their spouses, and their children by paying the tuition and other fees charged to Texas residents.
 This residency waiver is without regard to the length of time they have resided in Texas, provided the students are employed at least one-half time in a teaching or research position relating to their degree program.